Enhanced joint sparsity via Iterative Support Detection: Introduction and Contributions

-where $x^i \in \mathbb{R}^l$ and $x_{j} \in \mathbb{R}^n$ denote the $i$-th row and the $j$-th column of $X$, respectively.
-Here we assume that these different tasks share the same significant features, which results in a joint sparsity problem.
+where $x^i \in \mathbb{R}^\ell$ and $x_{j} \in \mathbb{R}^n$ denote the $i$-th row and the $j$-th column of $X$, respectively.
+In this situation we assume that these different tasks share the same significant features, which leads to a joint sparsity problem.